hnordstr/BalancingLMA21/README.md

 These are the file for tuning and running PIM, where LMA21ImbalanceModel is the main model.

+The following scripts must be used to run the main model:

+- LMA21ImbalanceModel
+- Gurobi_Model
+- RESshares
+- WindModel
+- SolarModel
+- DemandModel

 To run the model, correct data paths must be customized for reading and storing data in the LMA21ImbalanceModel.

 Also, correct cmatrix paths must be defined within the WindModel, SolarModel and DemandModel.